michaelsballoni/mscript/README.md

-This is the main function that gives mscript meaning in life You build your command line, you call exec, and it returns an index with all you need to know Write all the script you want around calls to exec, and get a lot done
+This is the main function that gives mscript meaning in life You build your command line, you call exec, and it returns an index with all you need to know Write all the script you want around calls to exec, and get a lot done You can pass in an index with options for running the program At parent there is one option, "method" which can be "popen", the default, or "system" Choose your poison

 getEnv(name) - get the value of an environment variable by name